FaisalJulaidan/NoiseExposure-Server/README.md

 The database has already been setup and hosted on https://www.freemysqlhosting.net

-In order to connect to your MySQL database, please go to config.py on line 16 and change the credentials of the database to your
+In order to connect to your MySQL database, please go to config.py on line 16 and change the credentials of the database to yours

 ```